sebastianbrzustowicz/GitHub-data/README.md

 {
         "repositoryName": "repository name",
         "ownerLogin": "repository owner login",
-        "size": size of repo in KB,
+        "size": "size of repo in KB",
         "branchData": {
             "main": "last commit sha on this branch", "secondBranch": "last commit sha on this branch"